YuanNang/MEML/README.md

-# 2D Materials Prediction Pipeline
+# MEML 2D Materials Prediction Pipeline

 This pipeline predicts the **stability**, **electronic conductivity**, and **bandgap types** of 2D materials based on crystal and X-ray diffraction (XRD) data.